You'll need to make an adjustment to your GST/HST, PST, or QST liability (what you owe) in the following situations:

-Select Sales Tax at the top.
-(Tip: If you use payroll in QuickBooks Online, you may need to select Sales Tax as opposed to Payroll Tax)
+- Select Sales Tax.
+(Tip: If you use payroll in QuickBooks Online, you may need to select Sales Tax as opposed to Payroll Tax.)

-Next to Sales Tax at the top, find the tax agency associated with the return you'd like to adjust using the drop-down
+- Next to Sales Tax, locate the tax agency associated with the return you'd like to adjust using the ▼ drop-down menu.

-Select Adjust to the right of the sales tax line you want to change
+- Select Adjust by the sales tax line you want to change.

-Choose an account from the Adjustment account drop-down:
+- Choose an account from the Adjustment account ▼ drop-down menu:

-If you're making the adjustment because you received a credit and you owe less sales tax to the government, choose an income account that you created for this purpose
+- If you're making the adjustment because you received credit and you owe less sales tax to the government, choose an income account that you created for this purpose.